learn-co-students/dsc-strings-online-ds-grad/README.md

 Much of our digital information is in the form of text, for exmaple song lyrics and emails.
 To clean up and format that text with Python, we need to become familiar with our first type of data, the String.

 ## Objectives
+You will be able to:
 * Understand and use the data type, Strings
-  * Understand and explain the concept of variables
+* Understand, explain and use the correct data types for various types of information (strings)

 ## What Are Strings?